vincen8147/docker-vpn/README.md

 ```

 The setup script will:
-1. On the docker image, setup network forwarding between the tunnel network and the docker eth0
-network.
-This is needed if we want network access beyond the VPN server, including the internet.
-1. [Export](https://docs.docker.com/engine/reference/commandline/export/) the filesystem of the container
+1. [Export](https://docs.docker.com/engine/reference/commandline/export/) the filesystem of the container.
-1. Stop the setup container.
+1. Stop the ljishen/pivpn container.
 1. [Import](https://docs.docker.com/engine/reference/commandline/import/)
 the file as a new image to use as our VPN service.